HOW DOES A 5th WHEEL HITCH WORK?

 What do 5th wheels weigh?

-Typically, 5th wheels will weigh anywhere from 5900 pounds to 14100 pounds, so you'll need a truck that can handle that kind of weight.
-If you're not sure whether your truck can handle it or not, then be sure to check with the manufacturer before purchasing one.
+Typically, 5th wheels will weigh anywhere from 5900 pounds to 14100 pounds.
+You will need a truck that is able to handle that much weight.

 WHY TIRE PRESSURE MATTERS WITH A 5th WHEEL?

 One of the most important things to remember when using a 5th wheel hitch is tire pressure.
-Because this type of hitch puts more strain on your tires, it's crucial to maintain the correct tire pressure while using it.
 You can usually find the recommended psi for your vehicle in the owner's manual.
 Failing to do so may result in damage to both your tires and your hitch.

 How to choose the right 5th wheel?